BrandenBent/MakeChangeProject/README.md

 ### Lessons Learned
 * Sending arguments through methods

+* Encasing methods in loops to run a program multiple times and exit when certain conditions are met

 * Correcting precision when dealing with double variables, and printing out with  desired significant figures

 * Casting variables to different data types in order to do different calculations

 * Creating and pushing files and GitHub

+* Use of System.exit(0); to terminate program under certain conditions